svenseeberg/erasure-coded-password/README.md

 # Usage
 Just start the script with `python3 ec-password.py`.
 It will ask you for all the details.
 It allows you to encode and decocde passwords.

-If you're doing this for a very important secret, consider running this script from a live Linux.
+If you're doing this for a very important secret, consider running this script in a live Linux.

 ![Example](example.png)